Philippines

 Scam Calls from +63 (Philippines): Complete Guide

-Common Scam Types from +63
+Common scam types from +63

 Scammers call once and hang up, hoping you call back to a premium-rate number.
 Each callback can cost $5-20.